Haresh-16/Video-Super-Resolution-using-Transformers-/README.md

 1. Video Scraping program (Videos from Youtube) - Done

  a.
-NEED TO control resolution of video downloaded
+NEED TO control resolution of video downloaded <b>
  b.
 NEED TO store videos in cloud (OPTIONAL).
 MUST if local storage gets exhausted